yahoo/elide-doc/pages/guide/v5/04-analytics.md

 1. Using a different JDBC data source other than what is configured for JPA.
 2. Leveraging multiple JDBC data sources for different Elide models.

 For these complex configurations, you must configure Elide using the Aggregation Store's HJSON configuration language.
-The following configuration file illustrates two configurations.
-Each configuration includes:
+The following configuration file illustrates two data sources.
+Each data source configuration includes:
 1. A name that will be referenced in your Analytic models (effectively binding them to a data source).
 2. A JDBC URL
 3. A JDBC driver
 4. A user name
-5. An Elide SQL Dialect.
+5. An [Elide SQL Dialect](#dialects).
 This can either be the name of an Elide supported dialect _or_ it can be the fully qualified class name of an implementation of an Elide dialect.
 6. A map of driver specific properties.

 ```